surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Dependency Filters

-Dependency filters are used to retrieve a set of filter values based on previous filter selection. the dependency should be mensioned in the filter query with reference key from the previous
+Dependency filters are used to retrieve a set of filter values based on previous filter selection. the dependency should be mensioned in the filter query with reference key from the previous filter